skx/cpmulator/README.md

 * I don't implement some of the basic BIOS calls that might be useful
   * Get free RAM, etc, etc.
   * These will be added over time as their absence causes program-failures.
-* PIP.COM doesn't work for file copying; `PIP A:NEW.COM=B:ORIG.COM`.
-   * This should copy "ORIG.COM" to "NEW.COM", but aborts due to lack of `F_RANDREC` (and probably more syscalls).
-   * You can [read about PIP](https://www.shaels.net/index.php/cpm80-22-documents/using-cpm/6-pip-utility) if you're interested.
-It is a useful tool!

 Steve